 Rich text editor configuration

 The rich text editor available in the admin UI allows users to input content using conventional word processor features.
-The editor is based on the Froala WYSIWYG version 4.0.17.
+The editor is based on the Froala WYSIWYG editor.

 Use the rich text editor